liamedgeworth/Wildfires_SDS210/README.md

 - 0.1 Initial Release

 # Acknowledgments
 Hendrik Wulf for patient explanations and the code blocks used in SDS210 lessons.
 The FIRMS API Code Examples were very helpful to set up the API.
+AI was used to help with debugging and editing.